 The next time to know is what is commonly referred to as “rope drop”—this is when guests are actually allowed to begin accessing the most popular rides in the park (with all the rides slowly opening by the scheduled park opening time).

 Rope drop usually occurs between 15 and 30 minutes prior to schedule park open.
 Finally, there is the scheduled park opening time.
 This is when most operational attractions are scheduled to open.
 [Important Note: During Extra Extra Magic Hours at Galaxy’s Edge, rope drop is occurring right at 6AM.]

 All of these times vary on a day-to-day basis.
 You may visit one day and not have rope drop until the scheduled park open, and then visit the next and have it dropped 30 minutes early.
 Procedures may also vary—for example there will be some days where you’re first held up just inside the entrance:

 So…when should I arrive at Hollywood Studios?

-Our recommendation is to never arrive less than 30 minutes before the scheduled park open.
-We always try and arrive 45 to 60 minutes early to get on Slinky Dog Dash first or 30 to 45 minutes early if we have a FastPass+ for Slinky Dog Dash.
-Add 15 minutes on an ordinary weekend and add 15 minutes if you have a stroller.
+Generally, our recommendation is to never arrive less than 30 minutes before the scheduled park open.
+Also, add 15 minutes to our recommended time on an ordinary weekend [this doesn’t apply during EEMH] and add 15 minutes if you have a stroller.